boschrexroth/ctrlx-automation-sdk/doc/overview.md

-# Overview

-## Introduction

 The ctrlX AUTOMATION SDK is the Software Development Kit of [ctrlX AUTOMATION](https://www.ctrlx-automation.com).
-With this SDK software applications (apps) can be developed for the linux based ctrlX AUTOMATION CORE devices in various high level languages.
+With this SDK software applications (apps) can be developed for the Linux based ctrlX AUTOMATION CORE devices in various high level languages.

 A short introduction into ctrlX AUTOMATION you can find here: [ctrlX AUTOMATION](ctrlx_automation.md).